 1.Jeju Island, South Korea

 Jeju looks striking in wintertime, as does the rest of South Korea.
 If you want a white Christmas, head to the famous Mount Hallasan for some cool wintry hiking.
 Don’t miss a visit to the Ecoland Theme Park in Jeju.
-Explore South Korea’s food scene and try out some of the famous Christmas desserts.
+Explore South Korea’s food scene and try the famous Christmas desserts.
+The end-of-the-year party or New Year’s Eve in Jeju Island is full of cheer.
+Take part in the countdown at the hotel you are staying at or take it to the city center.
+And remember to check out the amazing fireworks that will light up the sky above the island.
 South Korea is one of the coolest and most beautiful Asian countries you can visit over Christmas.

 2.Cambodia

 It’s winter – the temperatures have cooled and the rains have eased.
 Explore Cambodia’s culinary coastline and dip into some scintillating seafood while checking out the idyllic beaches, sleepy coastal villages, fabulous islands and the peaceful landscapes.
 Dig into some succulent crab meat while lazing on the Gulf of Thailand’s shining waters.
-Don’t forget to explore the Angkor site and get some local flavor this Christmas in Cambodia, one of the best Asian countries to visit.
+Cambodia is historically diverse.
+In Cambodia, you can explore places like Angkor Wat, visit various shops, and understand the country’s culture.
+Christmas and New Year’s celebrations are usually very colourful with decorations, activities, and the customary Khmer dances.
+Don’t forget to explore the Angkor site and get some local flavour this Christmas in Cambodia, one of the best Asian countries to visit.

 3.Koh Kood, Thailand

-An idyllic tropical island is just the perfect escape if you’re looking for a Christmas or New Year in Thailand away from the usual hustle and bustle and hassle of gift giving.
-Check out Ao Noi beach and spend quality time in Koh Kood Island, surrounded by miles of blissful coastline.
+An idyllic tropical island is just the perfect escape if you’re looking for a Christmas or New Year in Thailand away from the usual hustle and bustle and hassle of gift-giving.
+Get into the spirit of Christmas and New Year but in the tropics with plenty of fun and decorations.
+Check out Ao Noi Beach and spend quality time on Koh Kood Island, surrounded by miles of blissful coastline.
+No doubt this tropical heaven with extravagant scenic views, tranquil ambience and plush facilities will leave you with memorable timeless experiences.
 It’s all clear blue skies and blue water in Thailand in December, so get away from the cold and head out there immediately on a Thailand holiday package.

 Okinawan winters are milder than in other Japanese localities, so it’s the right time to explore the archipelago’s dreamy beaches and incredibly-kaleidoscopic coral reefs.
 Dive in if you’re into diving and check out the colorful manta rays and other exotic marine life in the water.
 Take in the exotic culture of Okinawa, and its distinctive Ryukyu heritage; admire the architecture, cuisine and distinctly different customs.
-There are many tiny islands surrounding Okinawa that are worth several boating tours.
-Okinawa is one of the best destinations in Asia for a true blue Christmas.
+Christmas and New Year in Okinawa are historical ventures worth the time and resources.
+The weather is warm and fine, the scenery is beautiful, the food and culture are extraordinary, and the people are welcoming.
+All these features make Okinawa, the most ideal holiday place for anyone looking for an effective and different kind of holiday over Christmas and New Year.

 5.Nagano, Japan

-If you’re from a place where it simply doesn’t snow at Christmas, then head to Nagano, where you can enjoy a white Christmas.
-If you’re also into winter sports, you couldn’t do better for yourself with regard to a holiday destination.
+If you’re from a place where it doesn’t snow at Christmas then Nagano is where you can enjoy a white Christmas.
+If you’re also into winter sports, you couldn’t do better for yourself concerning a holiday destination.
 Enjoy skiing, snowboarding, tobogganing and snowball-fighting to your heart’s content.
-Here’s the best part of the deal – Nagano has plenty of Onsens, which are Japanese hot springs.
-The feeling of relaxation you get from relaxing in a hot spring after a day of playing out in the cold is something else indeed.
+The best part of the deal is that Nagano has plenty of Onsens, which are Japanese hot springs.
+The feeling of relaxation you get from relaxing in a hot spring after a day of playing out in the cold is something else.
 Check out Nishi-no-Mon and Zenkōji, the Nagano Prefectural Shinano Art Museum while you’re there.
+Dive into the holiday spirit by visiting beautiful Christmas markets in cities like Karuizawa, which has festive decorations, food and other items.
+Celebrate the New Year with local people by engaging in some customs, such as visiting temples.

 6.Harbin, China

-Don’t miss checking out the most spectacular winter spectacles our world has to offer – the Harbin Ice and Snow Festival, which is a tradition in china.
+Don’t miss checking out the most spectacular winter spectacles our world has to offer – the Harbin Ice and Snow Festival, which is a tradition in China.
 Feast your eyes on a multitude of gigantic, mind-blowingly beautiful ice sculptures that glitter with special lighting effects.
 The festival has been celebrated since 1985.
+The event usually commences at the end of December and lasts till the end of February providing an amazing experience to anyone in the country.
 People come to Harbin from all over China to attend this festival.
 Don’t miss out on the city’s landmarks, such as the Temple of Heavenly Bliss, Harbin Jewish New Synagogue, Wen Miao Confucius Temple, Saint Sophia Cathedral, and the Old Quarter.
+This time of the year is the winter when everything gets beautifully frozen in structures made of ice or snow which is why this place is referred to as frozen fairyland.
 Check out other Chinese cities during your Asia travel, to get a more wholesome experience of the wonderland of China.

 7.Langkawi, Malaysia

 Want to do some duty-free Christmas shopping?
-Why not do it at Langkawi, Malaysia?
-Pick up some expensive bottles of wine and some jewelry and whatnot and make this a Christmas to remember for years.
-Langkawi enjoys good weather throughout the year, and December is so much fun, with diving, snorkeling, cultural tours, cable car rides and more.
-What’s more, every December, you get to watch the incredible International Maritime and Aerospace Exhibition Show on top of everything else!
+Why not do it in Langkawi, Malaysia?
+Pick up expensive bottles of wine and some jewellery and whatnot and make this a Christmas to remember for years.
+Langkawi enjoys good weather throughout the year, and December is so much fun, with diving, snorkeling, cultural tours, cable car rides, and more.
+What’s more?
+Every December, you get to watch the incredible International Maritime and Aerospace Exhibition Show on top of everything else!

 8.Bhutan

 What does Christmas mean to you?
-A holiday that has spiritual meaning where you reflect on the year past and pray for a better year ahead?
-If that’s the case, then Bhutan’s innately spiritual environment will totally soothe you.
-This country with its incredibly-beautiful temple-dotted terrain with its shining stupas and prayer flags flying everywhere is a great place to find yourself.
+A holiday with spiritual meaning where you reflect on the year past and pray for a better year ahead?
+If that’s the case, then Bhutan’s innately spiritual environment will soothe you.
+This country, with beautiful temple-dotted terrain, shining stupas and prayer flags flying everywhere is a great place to find yourself.
+For, those looking for peaceful and spiritual merry Christmas and New Year holidays, Bhutan is a beautiful mixed bag.
+Situated, deep in the Himalayas, this Kingdom of Happiness is blessed with breathtaking views, age-old monasteries, and friendly people.

 9.Singapore